 How To Save Money On Your Next Vehicle Purchase

 The better the first three are, the more the price of the car increases.
 Thus, people often have to make various sacrifices in their preferences to be able to find a car that is in their budget.
-This forces people to prioritize what they actually want in their car.
+This forces people to prioritize what they want in their vehicle.

-Tip: you can save significantly by purchasing on previous years’ “left over” after the manufacturer makes a major change to the vehicle model.
-You can often pick up a brand new previous model vehicles for less than the price of used if you shop around and negotiate.
+Tip: you can save significantly by purchasing on previous years’ “leftover” after the manufacturer makes a significant change to the vehicle model.
+You can often pick up brand new previous model vehicles for less than the price of used if you shop around and negotiate.

-After all, the external look of the car has no bearing on its quality or functionality, and reliability is surely a very important concern.
+After all, the external look of the car has no bearing on its quality or functionality, and reliability is surely a significant concern.

 Additionally, the older the respondent was, the less likely they were to consider buying a car that they did not like the appearance of.
 One possible reason behind this could be that older people tend to have more disposable income, and therefore are more able to find cars that are reliable as well as aesthetically appealing.

 Younger people have to adjust their priorities heavily to be able to find a car that falls into their budget.

 An additional survey of 5,000 American drivers revealed that the feature that people look for the most in their cars is a backup camera.
 The second most sought-after feature is keyless entry, followed by Bluetooth, blind-spot monitoring, heated seats, and voice control.

 Tip: manufacturers are likely to bundle these desirable options in expensive option packages.
 If heated seats, blind-spot monitoring or a backup camera is on the top of your wish list consider having the option installed aftermarket.
 Having these items installed won’t add to the resale value.

 However, buying additional options for resale in mind rarely makes sense.
 An aftermarket blind-spot warning system or back up a camera may only cost a few hundred dollars where frequently you need a technology package costing thousands to get the same features.